 The Inventor

 Elizabeth Holmes was only 19 when she decided to leave Standford University to become an entrepreneur.
-While she was studying medicine, she had an idea of how to simplify the blood tests and wanted to establish a company based on that.
+While she was studying medicine, she had an idea of how to simplify blood tests and wanted to establish a company based on that.
 The company was called Theranos, and her concept of health diagnostic was quite revolutionary, so very quickly Holmes gained a lot of publicity, investments poured in from top Silicon Valley VC firms, and she got endorsed by senior politicians, even by Barack Obama.

 Almost overnight, she became a tech star, in those days many compared her even with Steve Jobs.
 She was on top of the world.

-She and her team had overestimated entirely the level of difficulties of building such a machine and ended up secretly performing blood tests using old systems, and selling them to the public as a product of their device.
-Of course, quite a few staff members were not happy with fraud and informed the press, and the whole thing fell apart rather rapidly.
+She and her team had overestimated entirely the level of difficulties of building such a machine and ended up secretly performing blood tests using old systems and selling them to the public as a product of their device.
+Of course, quite a few staff members were not happy with the fraud and informed the press, and the whole thing fell apart rather rapidly.

 This story is well known, but what is interesting for us is her obsession with two other innovators, Steve Jobs and Thomas Edison.
-She copied Steve Job’s product development and presentation methods, while the machine itself was named after Thomas Edison.
+She copied Steve Jobs’s product development and presentation methods, while the machine itself was named after Thomas Edison.
 We discovered all three of them have quite similar charts.

 Elizabeth Holmes is a Yin Fire with a strong presence of Earth and Wood, which represents very high intelligence.
-Steve Jobs was a Yang Fire while Thomas Edison was a Yin Fire, both also with a strong presence of Wood and Earth, again a strong intellectual and creative abilities.
+Steve Jobs was a Yang Fire while Thomas Edison was a Yin Fire, both also with a strong presence of Wood and Earth, again strong intellectual and creative abilities.

 All three of them have typical inventors’ charts.
 In their case, Wood represents the INTELLECT Component, while Earth is the OUTPUT Component.
 INTELLECT gave them analyzing and learning skills, while OUTPUT gave them the ability to present their ideas, the so-called showmanship.
 Their ability to talk and persuade people gave them access to human resources, free publicity, and investments.